Military order (religious society): Northern crusades

 In 1147 Bernard of Clairvaux persuaded Pope Eugenius III that the Germans' and Danes' conflict with the pagan Wends was a holy war analogous to the Reconquista; he urged a crusade until all heathens were baptised or killed.
 The new crusaders' motivation was primarily economic: the acquisition of new arable lands and serfs; the control of Baltic trade routes; and the abolishment of the Novgorodian merchants' monopoly of the fur trade.
 From the early 13th century the military orders provided garrisons in Old Livonia and defended the German commercial centre, Riga.
 The Livonian Brothers of the Sword and the Order of Dobrzyń were established by local bishops.
 The Sword Brothers were notorious for cruelty to "pagans" and converts alike.
 The Teutonic Knights were founded during the 1190s in Palestine, but their strong links to Germany diverted efforts from the Holy Land to the Baltic.
 Between 1229 and 1290, the Teutonic Knights absorbed both the Brothers of the Sword and the Order of Dobrzyń, subjugated most of the Baltic tribes and established a ruthless and exploitative monastic state.
 The Knights invited foreign nobility to join their regular Reisen, or raids, against the last unconquered Baltic people, the Lithuanians.
 These were fashionable events of chivalric entertainment among young aristocrats.
 Jogaila, Grand Duke of Lithuania, converted to Catholicism and married Queen Jadwiga of Poland resulting in a united Polish–Lithuanian army routing the Knights at Tannenberg in 1410.
 The Knights' state survived, from 1466 under Polish suzerainty.
 Prussia was transformed into a secular duchy in 1525, and Livonia in 1562.

 List of military orders

 These are military orders listed chronologically according to their dates of foundation and extinction, sometimes approximate due to scarce sources, and/or repeated suppressions by Papal or royal authorities.
-Presently active institutions are listed in consideration with their legitimacy according to the International Commission on Orders of Chivalry.

 They are divided into international and national according to their adherence, mission, and enrollment, disregarding the extent of eventual gradual geographical distribution outside of their region of concern.